AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 .. py:function:: env.append(value: str)

    Appends a value to an environment variable.
-By default this will use the :data:`os.pathsep` delimiter between list items, but this can be overridden using the config setting :data:`~config.env_var_separators`.
+By default this will use the :data:`os.pathsep` delimiter between list items, but this can be overridden using the config setting :data:`env_var_separators`.
 See :ref:`variable-appending-and-prepending` for further information on the behavior of this function.

    .. code-block:: python